Archihub-App/archihub.github.io/src/content/docs/en/pasos.md

 That's all for now!
 With the steps we have covered, you can now start configuring and managing your archive in ArchiHUB.
 Remember that there are many more features and options available in the tool.

 - __Explore more__: We encourage you to continue exploring the rest of the documentation to discover all the possibilities that ArchiHUB offers.
-- __Experiment__: Do not hesitate to continue “tinkering” with your file.
+- __Experiment__: Do not hesitate to continue "tinkering" with your file.
 The best way to learn and become familiar with the tool is to experiment with its different functionalities.

 Good luck with your archive and have fun exploring ArchiHUB ❤️!